-Equal Opportunity Policy.
-Northeastern University does not discriminate on the basis of race, color, religion, sex, sexual orientation, age, national origin, disability, or veteran status in admission to, access to, treatment in, or employment in its programs and activities.
-In addition, Northeastern University will not condone any form of sexual harassment.
-Handbooks containing the university’s nondiscrimination policies and its grievance procedures are available in the Office of Institutional Diversity and Inclusion, 125 Richards Hall.
+Northeastern University is committed to providing a living, learning, and working environment free from discrimination and harassment and does not discriminate on the basis of race, color, religion, genetic information, sex, gender, gender identity, sexual orientation, age, national origin, ancestry, disability, or veteran status in admission to, access to, treatment in, or employment in its programs and activities.
+The university will not tolerate any conduct that violates rights guaranteed by law, or any of the university policies that prohibit discrimination, including the Policy on Equal Opportunity, Policy Prohibiting Sexual and Gender-Based Harassment, Policy on Rights and Responsibilities Under Title IX, and the Policy on Non-Fraternization.
+Furthermore, university policy also includes prohibitions of retaliation for filing complaints of discrimination with the Office for University Equity and Compliance (OUEC).
+Links to the university’s nondiscrimination policies and its grievance procedures are available at the OUEC.
 Inquiries regarding the university’s nondiscrimination policies may be directed to:

-Disability Resource Center.
-The Disability Resource Center provides a variety of disability-related services and accommodations to Northeastern University’s students and employees with disabilities.
+The Disability Resource Center provides a variety of disability-related services and accommodations to Northeastern University’s students with disabilities.

 Northeastern University’s compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 are coordinated by the senior director of the Disability Resource Center.
 Persons requiring information regarding the Disability Resource Center should contact the center at 617.373.2675 or, if using TTY, via Relay 711.

-Cleary Act.
 Northeastern is committed to assisting all members of the university community in providing for their own safety and security.
-Information regarding campus security and personal safety, including topics such as crime prevention, university police law enforcement authority, crime reporting policies, crime statistics for the most recent three-year period, and disciplinary procedures, is available upon request from the Northeastern University Director of Public Safety, 360 Huntington Avenue, Boston, MA 02115, or by calling 617.373.2696.
+Information regarding campus security and personal safety, including topics such as crime prevention, university police law enforcement authority, crime reporting policies, crime statistics for the most recent three-year period, and disciplinary procedures, is available in the Annual Security & Fire Safety Reports, located on the NUPD website.